Increase in Roadway Fatalities for Another Straight Year

 The NSC has reported for years that human behavior and error is responsible for the vast majority—over 90%–of all roadway fatalities.
 The top three causes are essentially fixed from year to year: Excessive speed, distracted driving, and drunken driving.
 Driving under the influence accounts for approximately 30% of all deaths on the road.
 To address these needless deaths, the NHTSA has formed a partnership with the Driver Alcohol Detection System for Safety (DADSS) project.
 This safety research project is focused on creating an unobtrusive means of testing a driver’s blood alcohol level that would come pre-installed in new vehicles as an optional safety feature.
 The group has partnered with two automotive accessory manufacturers to create prototypes of the systems, one which would test a driver’s blood alcohol level using touch on the steering wheel, and one which would use a driver’s breath.
 The systems are still several years off from being market-ready, however.

-If you’ve been hurt on the road by a negligent or drunk driver in Florida or Alabama, seek the compensation you’re owed for your injuries by contacting the knowledgeable and dedicated personal injury lawyers at Whibbs Stone Barnett for a consultation at 1-888-219-4561, with Florida offices in Ft.
+If you’ve been hurt on the road by a negligent or drunk driver in Florida or Alabama, seek the compensation you’re owed for your injuries by contacting the knowledgeable and dedicated personal injury lawyers at Whibbs Stone Barnett Turner, PA for a consultation at 1-888-219-4561, with Florida offices in Ft.
 Walton Beach and Pensacola, and Alabama offices in Fairhope.